Cougar Helicopters Flight 91: Inspection, analysis, and recommendations

 TSB identified a broken titanium stud as part of the gearbox oil filter assembly.
 Sikorsky had previously recommended that the titanium stud be replaced with a steel stud within one year or 1,250 flight hours of a 28 January 2009 Alert Service Bulletin, following a total loss of oil and emergency landing in Australia in August 2008.
 On 21 March Les Dorr, a spokesman for the FAA, indicated that it would release an Airworthiness Directive calling for the replacement of the studs on other S-92A aircraft, most likely on Monday 23 March, but that the directive would apply only to US-registered helicopters.
 The FAA had issued previous Airworthiness Directives: AD 2005-12-03, AD 2006-11-14, and AD 2006-15-19 for problems with the main gearbox of that type.
 The FAA had also issued Special Airworthiness Information Bulletin (SAIB) number SW-09-19 Sikorsky S92A Main Gearbox Emergency Procedures dated 19 March 2009.
 The SAIB indicated that a recent procedural change, Sikorsky Safety Advisory (SSA) SSA-S92-08-006, dated 26 September 2008 may not have been appropriate and that it had not been approved.
 The European Aviation Safety Agency had already acted to highlight this problem.

 Late on 23 March, Sikorsky issued a news release indicating that it had furnished replacement studs and tools to all operators and that 50 of 91 aircraft had been reworked already.
 The FAA later grounded flights until the parts had been replaced, issuing Emergency Airworthiness Directive 2009-07-53 dated 23 March that required the replacement of the studs before further flight.
-TSB disclosed at a news conference on 26 March that the flight data record indicated that oil pressure was lost, but that there was no anomaly other than the broken stud to explain that loss.
+TSB disclosed at a news conference on 26 March that the flight data record indicated that oil pressure had been lost, but that there was no anomaly other than the broken stud to explain that loss.
 The aircraft descended at 1000 ft/min.
 The aircraft lost electrical power, interrupting the data record.
 Damage analysis indicated that it struck the water belly-down and tail first with an acceleration of 20 g.